weng271190436/kubefleet-website/content/en/docs/troubleshooting/PlacementWorkSynchronized.md

 - The enveloped object is not well formatted.

 ### Case Study
-The CRP is attempting to propagate a resource to a selected cluster, but the work object has not been updated to reflect the latest changes due to the selected cluster has been terminated.
+Example: A placement attempts to propagate resources to a selected cluster, but the Work object cannot update because the member cluster namespace is terminating.

-### ClusterResourcePlacement Spec
+### ClusterResourcePlacement Spec (same pattern applies to ResourcePlacement with namespace-scoped resources)
 ```
 spec:
   resourceSelectors: